lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 > kekLength is the size of the key-encryption key in octets.

 > ukm is an optional random input to the key-derivation function.
 For ML-KEM, ukm doesn't provide any additional security benefits.
-Senders using ML-KEM MAY choose to send a ukm, though there is no reason to.
-For maximum interoperability, receivers using ML-KEM SHOULD accept and process the ukm.
-Receivers that do not support the ukm field SHOULD gracefully discontinue processing when the ukm field is present.
+Originators using ML-KEM MAY choose to send a ukm, though there is no reason to.
+For maximum interoperability, recipients using ML-KEM SHOULD accept and process the ukm.
+Recipients that do not support the ukm field SHOULD gracefully discontinue processing when the ukm field is present.

 > wrap identifies a key-encryption algorithm used to encrypt the content-encryption key.
 Implementations supporting ML-KEM-512 MUST support the AES-Wrap-128 {{!RFC3394}} key-encryption algorithm using the id-aes128-wrap key-encryption algorithm object identifier {{!RFC3565}}.
 Implementations supporting ML-KEM-768 or ML-KEM-1024 MUST support the AES-Wrap-256 {{!RFC3394}} key-encryption algorithm using the id-aes256-wrap key-encryption algorithm object identifier {{!RFC3565}}.
 Implementations MAY support other key-encryption algorithms as well.